 That is just the stuff the city approved and paid for.
 Seattle is also full of homegrown public art, some that are strictly in the eye of the beholder.
 The following is a list of 52 of the best, or most infamous must-see public artworks, sorted by neighborhoods.

-52 Pieces of Public Art in Seattle
+52 of the Best and Most Infamous Public Art in Seattle

 The Troll, beneath the George Washington Bridge on 36th St. A giant troll consuming a Volkswagon Beetle–suffice to say, it is a Seattle landmark.

-Waiting for the Interurban, 34th St. and Fremont Ave.
-Six figures waiting for a bus but the fun part is the folks in Fremont delight in dressing them up so the statue is ever changing.
+Waiting for the Interurban, 34th St., and Fremont Ave.
+Six figures waiting for a bus but the fun part is the folks in Fremont delight in dressing them up so the statue is ever-changing.

 Vladimir Lenin Strolling in Fremont, 36th and Fremont Pl.
-Oh yes, a real Soviet era, 54 foot statue of Lenin in all his commie glory.
+Oh yes, a real Soviet-era, 54-foot statue of Lenin in all his commie glory.
 And it’s for sale!

 Republic of Fremont Rocket, 35th and Evanston.
-To go along with Lenin a nice 35 foot Soviet era rocket mounted atop a building and waiting to blast off.
+To go along with Lenin a nice 35-foot Soviet-era rocket mounted atop a building and waiting to blast off.

-Rachel the Pig, right at the entrance to the market on Pike St. In essence a 500 pound piggy bank, Rachel collects spare change for the Market Foundation which provides meals and health care for the poor.
+Rachel the Pig, right at the entrance to the market on Pike St. In essence a 500-pound piggy bank, Rachel collects spare change for the Market Foundation which provides meals and health care for the poor.
 Getting your picture taken with Rachel is a market tradition.

 Totem Poles, at the Victor Steinbrueck Park north of the market.
 Amongst the sleeping street people and tourists gapping at Puget Sound, the park also features two 50 foot cedar totem poles worth seeing.